eduHackSh/add_users/README.md

   - Obtain_Users(sheet) -> Obtain all the data of the users and return a array with dicts of the user data.

-  - add_us(user, passwd, desc) -> Excec a linux command for add users, using 3 variables passed as arguments.
+  - add_us(user, passwd, desc) -> Run a linux command for add users, using 3 variables passed as arguments.
     user: user id
     passwd: user password
     desc: user comment, a description basically.